ottenwbe/bosh-install/README.md

       ```

 After the director is up and running, several other tasks can be executed to configure your bosh director.
-1. A cloud config will be generated and uploaded
+1. Upload an initial cloud config
-1. A stemcell will be uploaded
+1. Upload a stemcell
-1. A dummy release will be uploaded for testing purposes.
+1. Test the deployment with a dummy release

 ### Putting it a all together ###

-Execute the ```./rollout.sh``` script which triggers terraform and the rollout of the environment.
+I put everything together in the ```./rollout.sh``` script which triggers terraform and the rollout of the environment.
-As an important step in the rollout, we also generate key pairs.
+As an important step in the rollout script, key pairs are generated.
+To get your environment up and running you only have to execute the script.

 ```bash
 #!/usr/bin/env bash